 Gauging the national mood is always an inexact science.
 They say that elections do it well; but when only a minority of a population actually votes the result can be less than definitive.
 I'll admit to gleaning some of my benchmark opinions about public mood from such things as supermarket checkout-counter publications, what people are watching on the TVs in auto sales showrooms, and what the callers are offering on talk radio. ."

 And let me tell you, the talons are out.
 This bird of pray(sic) is ready to stretch its wings a bit and do what eagles are supposed to do.
 After all, it's the American way.
 The way God meant it to be!

 Excuse my note of irony, but I have to inject some, since those same sentiments as I've been hearing them on talk radio don't carry anything but certainty.

-Every week Liberty hosts a one hour radio program aired on Sirius satellite radio.
-We call it Life Quest Liberty.
+.
 The topics are varied.
 The response also varies with the topic.
 However things came alive last week when we discussed pacifism and the right to be a conscientious objector to war.
 I was surprised by two things.
 First and happily there was no particular animosity to conscientious objectors—mostly I fear because they have become invisible if not absent.
 The second surprise was the easy acceptance of the notion that any war we wage is just and is the natural right of a Christian nation.
 In fact it was said that we are fulfilling God's will for our national destiny this way.

 Lincoln E. Steed is the editor of Liberty magazine, a 200,000 circulation religious liberty journal which is distributed to political leaders, judiciary, lawyers and other thought leaders in North America.
 He is additionally the host of the weekly 3ABN television show "The Liberty Insider," and the radio program "Lifequest Liberty."